ODIM-Project/PluginCiscoACI/README.md

       The Helm package for the Cisco ACI plugin is created in the tgz format.

-8. Navigate to the `ODIM` directory.
+8. Navigate to the `PluginCiscoACI` directory.

    ```
-   cd ODIM
+   cd PluginCiscoACI
    ```

 9. Save the Cisco ACI plugin Docker image on the deployment node at `~/plugins/aciplugin`.

    ```
-   docker save aciplugin:2.0 -o ~/plugins/aciplugin/aciplugin.tar
+   docker save aciplugin:3.0 -o ~/plugins/aciplugin/aciplugin.tar
    ```

-10. Save the proxy configuration file `install/templates/aciplugin_proxy_server.conf.j2` to `~/plugins/aciplugin`.
+10. Copy the proxy configuration file `install/templates/aciplugin_proxy_server.conf.j2` to `~/plugins/aciplugin`.

+    ```
+    cp install/templates/aciplugin_proxy_server.conf.j2 ~/plugins/aciplugin
+    ```

     **Important**: Do NOT change the value of any parameter in this file.

 11. Navigate to the `/ODIM/odim-controller/scripts` directory on the deployment node.